ViaVersion/ViaFabric/README.md

 - [VIAaaS](https://github.com/ViaVersion/VIAaaS): Standalone ViaVersion proxy with ViaBackwards and ViaRewind, allowing you to connect without a mod installed on your client.
 Supports online mode.
 - [ViaVersion](https://viaversion.com): ViaVersion can run as a plugin for BungeeCord, CraftBukkit, SpongeCommon and Velocity servers.

+**Cool things to try:**
+- [Geyser](https://geysermc.org/): Plugins, Fabric mod and a standalone proxy for Bedrock edition translation.
+- [PolyMc](https://github.com/TheEpicBlock/PolyMc): Fabric mods which translates modded items and blocks, allowing vanilla to connect using resource packs.

 **How can I disable client-side ViaFabric?:**